markgw/uh-nlp19/docs/day2/index.md

   return result_dict
 ````

 Now that you have access to food-related words, implement a function `make_punny(text)` that processes the input `text`, selects a token that is either a verb or noun at random, replaces it with a similar sounding food-related word from `food_words()`.
+You can implement the function to return more than one punny variation (5 at most).
 To measure the pronunciation similarity between words, we will employ the *CMU Pronouncing Dictionary* provided in NLTK and Levenshtein edit distance.

 The below code loads the CMU dictionary and returns the pronunciation of a word.
 In case the module did not exist, run `nltk.download('cmudict')`.